haithun/myCert/README.md

 these paths to fit your local environment.
 With this setting we are updating the CRLs every 30 minutes.
 Note that each "Trust Anchor" has its own CRL.

 Run the Application
 -------------------

-Now you can run the `vcert` in development mode
+Now you can run the `vcert` in development mode:

     python manage.py runserver